 – Ambulance staff found all 39 victims, including a young woman, dead inside the container.

-– The force have yet to identify the lorry victims, saying the coroner must first establish each person’s cause of death before officers move on to attempt to identify individuals.
+– Police have yet to identify any of the dead, saying the coroner must first establish each person’s cause of death before officers move on to attempt to identify individuals.

 – This will be a “substantial operation” and the force “cannot estimate how long these procedures will take”.

 – Police began to move the bodies of the victims on Thursday evening, with 11 bodies being moved to Broomfield Hospital in Chelmsford under a police escort and private ambulance.

 – All the bodies are due to be moved and post-mortem examinations carried out.